 - 69. 'Market Capitalisation' is the market capitalisation of the listed Corporate Counterparty, i.e. the stock value of the company that is traded on the stock exchange, calculated by multiplying the total number of shares by the share price at the NPL Portfolio Cut-Off Date.
 The field type is a Number. - 70.
 'Annual Revenue' is the amount of annual revenue generated by the Corporate Counterparty as defined by IAS 18 or similar according to other accounting standards as per the latest available financial statements.
 The field type is a Number. - 71.
 'Annual EBIT' is the amount of annual Earnings Before Interest and Tax (EBIT) generated by the Corporate Counterparty as per the latest available financial statements.
 The field type is a Number. - 72.
 'Financials Audited' is the indicator as to whether the financials of the Corporate Counterparty have been audited.
 The field type is Boolean. - 73.
 'Number of FTE' is the number of full-time employees (FTE, or equivalent) working for the Corporate Counterparty as at the last financial reporting date.
 The field type is a Number. - 74.
 'Date of Last Contact' is the date of last direct contact with the Counterparty.
 The field type is a Date in the format dd/mm/yyyy. - 75.
 'Cross Default for Counterparty' is the indicator as to whether the default of any loans held by the Counterparty would trigger the default event of the other loans held by the Counterparty.
+The field type is Choice.

+(a) Full;

+(b) Partial;

-The field type is Choice. - (a) Full; - (b) Partial; - (c) None. - 76.
-'Description of Cross Default' is a description of cross default when 'Partial' is selected in field 'Cross Default for Counterparty'.
-The field type is Text. - 77.
-'Cross Collateralisation for Counterparty' is the indicator as to whether all or some of the loans held by the Counterparty are secured by all or some of the collaterals held by the Counterparty.
-The field type is a Choice field, populated by: - (a) Full; - (b) Partial; - (c) None. - 78.
-'Description of Cross Collateralisation' is a description of cross collateralisation when 'Partial' is selected in field 'Cross Collateralisation for Counterparty'.
-The field type is Text.
+77. 'Cross Collateralisation for Counterparty' is the indicator as to whether all or some of the loans held by the Counterparty are secured by all or some of the collaterals held by the Counterparty.
+The field type is a Choice field, populated by: